Priyanshu-new/studio/README.md

-Our Samadhan 2.o fainal project visit at https://able4all.vercel.app/
+Our Samadhan 2.o final project visit at https://able4all.vercel.app/